caprica/vlcj/README.md

     <version>4.4.0</version>
 </dependency>
 ```

+The API is otherwise identical in 4.4.0 and 4.5.0.

 The core vlcj project now no longer contains the required JNA bindings to LibVLC, these are provided instead by the
 separate [vlcj-natives](https://github.com/caprica/vlcj-natives) project.
 The vlcj core project therefore has a new